Last Updated on 2 weeks ago by Raj Kumar

 Gold glitters when there is a recession.
 Since we are entering into a recession the gold prices are expected to rise significantly from the current level.
 Have some allocation to gold in your portfolio.
 The easiest way you can do it is through Gold ETFs.

-Which is the best investment option in India?
+Which is the best investment option in India in 2021?

 ‘The best way to get rich is not trying to get rich quickly!’